FENECON Industrial S — Assembly and Operating Instructions

 All access points to the Battery energy storage system are locked with safety screws.
 Access is only possible with special tools.
 Only authorized specialists may open the housing.

-The panel labeled "control cabinet" may only be opened for installation.
-All other system panels may only be opened when the system is enabled and by personnel authorized by the manufacturer. |
+The panel labeled "Control Cabinet" must only be opened for installation.
+All other system panels must only be opened when the system is unlocked and by personnel authorized by the manufacturer. |

 2.4.2.
 HV battery emergency stop switch